Eve V. Clark: Research

 Clark's work was focused heavily on first-language acquisition, the acquisition of meaning, word formation across children and language, and the varying issues in lexicon and language use.
 She has done extensive observational and experimental research.
 Some of her most remarkable studies come from the interaction of children with adults, where she demonstrates how vital these interactions are for further development of language for young children.
 She has also studied the pragmatics of coining words.

 Young children's uptake of new words in conversation

 Clark aimed to understand how children register words they haven't heard before by extracting the words and transcripts from five corpora (collection of written/spoken texts) (2007).
 She hypothesized that, because the repetition of a new word is how children place that word into their language, there will be a difference in repeat-rates for new information and given information.
-To test the prediction, she compared children's repetition's of the new words to the repetition in the new-to given conversation shifts.
+To test the prediction, she compared children's repetitions of the new words to the repetition in the new-to given conversation shifts.
 The study consisted of 701 new words that were used and exposed to the five children.
-An example of the way the words were said to the children are as follows:
+An example of the way the words were said to the children is as follows: